 She enjoyed sharing our culture and traditions with all who would ask for her knowledge and support.
 She was gracious in never keeping her knowledge to herself.

-She was a superstar; her role in the movie “Sky” with Norman Redius was a highlight of her accomplishments, along with her anti-vaping commercial and advocacy during the opioid crisis to provide education on the dangers of opioids and vaping.
+She was a superstar; her role in the movie “Sky” with Norman Reedus was a highlight of her accomplishments, along with her anti-vaping commercial and advocacy during the opioid crisis to provide education on the dangers of opioids and vaping.
 Her work on World Peace and Prayer Day took her to Mexico City and on to meeting so many religious/traditional leaders that impacted her generosity and care for others.

 Preceded her in death: husband, Hugh Swanson; sons: Robert Whitelight and Anthony LeVassur; daughters: Tammy Padron and Donita Smalling; life partner, Harold Vondall; parents, Jasper Shortbear and Cora Bad Horse; sisters: Wanda (Mickey) Shortbear-Estes and Maria Sexton; brother, Leroy (Maka) Shortbear; many dearly loved nieces, nephews, aunts, uncles, and grandchildren, far too many to name.